Dumped On: The Messy Truth About Love Canal, NY

 In the early 1940’s with the advent of World War II, the area became home to a number of defense factories.
-These factories generated plenty of waste.
-Following the lead of the municipal government, they began dumping it in Love Canal.
+These factories generated lots of waste.
+Following the lead of the municipal government, they began dumping it into Love Canal.

-So Love Canal was born as an entrepreneur’s vision, fell victim to an economic downturn, was pressed into service as a dump site by the local government, and then appropriated by the federal government as a dump site for the army.
-In other words, by the time Hooker Chemical Company began using it as a dump site in 1942, Love Canal had a long history of being used as a waste dump.
+So Love Canal was born as an entrepreneur’s vision, fell victim to an economic downturn, was pressed into service as a waste dump by the local government, and then appropriated by the federal government as a dump site for the army.
+In other words, by the time Hooker Chemical Company began using it as a waste dump in 1942, Love Canal had a long history of being used as a dump.

 What a Dollar Will Buy You

 Hooker Chemical bought the site and used it until 1953, dumping 21,000 tons of chemicals there, after which they covered it with soil upon which vegetation began to grow.
 On the surface the area looked like nothing more than a tempting stretch of undeveloped land.
-But Hooker Chemical knew better, as did anyone else who cared to look at the public records.
+But Hooker Chemical knew better, as did anyone else who bothered to consult the public records.

 According to Eric Zeusse, who researched what happened next for Reason Magazine, Hooker Chemical was not evasive.
-They told the school board directly that the site was a chemical waste dump and that building a school there was a bad idea.
+They informed the school board in no uncertain terms that the site was a chemical waste dump, and that building a school there was a bad idea.
 Nevertheless, the school board persisted.
-The District was strapped for cash and the land at Love Canal promised to be cheap.
+The District was strapped for cash, and the land at Love Canal promised to be cheap.